-The diamond is something of beauty and elegance, a truly romantic gift which literally outshines all others.
-A symbol of your lasting, eternal love, there is something charmingly intimate when buying a diamond.
+The diamond is something of beauty and elegance.
+It is a truly romantic gift which literally outshines all others.
+A symbol of your lasting, eternal love, there is also something charmingly intimate about buying a diamond.

-The diamond you choose for your engagement ring can seem a daunting prospect; something which means so much needs to be perfect.
-That’s why at Bejouled, we want to help you fully understand the diamond and ensure you find the one most suited to you.
+The diamond you choose for your engagement ring can seem a daunting prospect.
+Undoubtedly, something which means so much needs to be perfect.
+Therefore, at Bejouled, we want to help you fully understand the diamond and find the right one for you.

-The diamond is the most beautiful natural substance in the world.
+The diamond is the most beautiful, natural substance in the world.
 Diamonds are crystals made of carbon atoms exposed to intense pressure and heat over many millions of years.
-Existing deep in the ground, the first diamond deposits were brought to the earth’s surface over two billion years ago by volcano-like explosions with even the most recent of these diamond deposits being at least 50 million years old.
-When found in their raw form, diamonds are described as ‘rough’ with the cutting and polishing of the substance creating the stunning gemstone we know today.
+Existing deep in the ground, the first diamond deposits were brought to the earth’s surface over two billion years ago by volcano-like explosions.
+Even the most recent of these diamond deposits are at least 50 million years old.
+When found in their raw form, diamonds are ‘rough’.
+It is the cutting and polishing of the substance creating the stunning gemstone we know today.

-Once polished into its finest finished form, a diamond can then be evaluated for its exquisite beauty and qualities.
-These qualities are measured against 4 main categories, known as the ‘4 c’s’.
+Once polished into its finest finished form, a diamond is evaluated for its exquisite beauty and qualities.
+These qualities are measured against 4 main categories: the ‘4 c’s’.
 These are the Colour, Clarity, Carat and Cut of the diamond.
-To allow you to fully understand your diamonds, we will explain these 4 c’s in more detail…
+So that you fully understand your diamonds, we will explain these 4 C’s in more detail.

-Naturally, diamonds vary on colour with the most colourless designs seen as the most rare and unique – and most expensive.
+Naturally, diamonds vary in colour.
+The most colourless designs are seen as the most rare, unique, and expensive.
 The diamond color evaluation of most gem-quality diamonds is based on the absence of color.
 A chemically pure and structurally perfect diamond has no hue, like a drop of pure water, and consequently, a higher value.
 Used by many, the Gemological Institute of America, or GIA’s, D-to-Z diamond color-grading system measures the degree of colorlessness by comparing a stone under controlled lighting and precise viewing conditions to masterstones stones of established color value.
 On this scale, diamond colour is graded from D, which has the least colour, through the alphabet to Z, which has a light yellow appearance.
 Truly colourless diamonds (D) are treasured for their rarity.

 The beauty of a diamond is inarguable, each stone as unique as a human fingerprint.
 Different diamonds bring different imperfections, which are classed as inclusions – internal flaws – making the diamond look cloudy, and blemishes – external marks – such as scratches.
 Inclusions can affect the sparkle and brilliance of a diamond, lessening the light’s ability to bounce off the stone.
 These inclusions can be minute and invisible to the naked eye; it really is exceedingly rare to have perfect clarity in a diamond and many inclusions may be hidden by the ring’s mount.
 The inclusions of each diamond are ranked on a scale of their perfection and flawlessness, with the fewer flaws a diamond has equaling to a greater clarity, therefore making it more valuable.
 We can advise you on which diamond is most suited to you and the clarity you are looking for by using the GIA scale, like the colour scale, to grade your dream diamond’s clarity.
 This scale runs through various stages, from the best being FL and IF (flawless and internally flawless) to the lowest level of clarity being I 1-3 (inclusions which may be visible to the naked eye).